In this chapter

 Massachusetts Department of Developmental Services, Autism Spectrum Division

 Each year, the Massachusetts Department of Public Health releases a full report on birth statistics, including data at the city and town levels.
-Online reports go back to 1998 The data come from the Registry of Vital Records and Statistics and is analyzed by the Bureau of Health Information, Statistics, Research and Evaluation .
+Online reports go back to 1998 The data come from the Registry of Vital Records and Statistics and is analyzed by the Office of Data Management and Outcomes Assessment .